MarcusRTM/Data-Science-Study/README.md

 # Data-Science-Study
-This repository contains jupyter notebook and other resources made by me during learning Data Science and Machine Learning...
+This repository contains jupyter notebook and other resources during learning Data Science and Machine Learning...

-* books in "/books" directory

 I'm updating resourses on regular basis